Who, when and where

 Guidelines have been developed for collaboration on common procedures for authorisations within each zone.
 Steering committees have been set up to ensure cooperation between respective authorities.

-Guidelines on collaboration and in particular re-evaluations ind the North zone
+Guidelines on collaboration and in particular re-evaluations ind the Northern Zone

-Guidance document on zonal evaluation and mutal recognition under Regulation (EC) No 1107/2009
+Guidance from EU on zonal authorisation and mutual recognition (Guidance document on zonal evaluation and mutal recognition under Regulation (EC) No 1107/2009)

 Guidance document for evaluation of efficacy in the North zone